 Full disclosure: due to my ineptness at puzzle platformers, the helpful Adoboros handled puzzle-solving, while I watched and occasionally gave him useful ideas.

 When launching The Swapper, the first thing I noticed was its atmosphere (pun not intended).
 It’s not horror-game-tense or oppressive.
 Instead it’s somber and melancholy, a tone I’m unused to seeing in games.
 The next thing I noticed was its uncommon style.
 Every location and character model was hand-made in clay then digitized through photographs to create a unique world.
 It’s diffcult to understand just how much work went in to crafting the game, especially as it runs at 60 frames per second.

 The Swapper opens as a lone astronaut is ejected into space inside an escape pod.
 When the pod lands, you take control of the silent astronaut, and start to explore the doomed spaceship Theseus.
 The remaining crew are hiding in a sealed chamber, so your path is isolated and your exploration uninterrupted … until the scenery starts asking philosophical questions.

-I also had some interesting notifications on my usually-dormant Twitter account as a result.
+I also had some interesting notifications on my usually-dormant Twitter account as a result of the journal tweeting out each new article in the current volume.
 Seeing a couple of “likes” from people who had attended my OER17 presentation was nice, especially as that was close to two years ago.

 Completing my article is also helpful for me for another reason.
 I’ve wanted to talk about the process of research, and about academic publishing, on this site, but I didn’t want to do so until after I’d had at least some first-hand experience.